mvllow/lilvim/readme.md

 ### Minimal and modular by design

-This project includes several self-contained modules which handle their own vim options, keymaps and configurations, contrary to another popular approach of isolating those three categories.
+Lilvim includes several self-contained modules which handle their own vim options, keymaps and configurations.
+This approach differs from the common practice of separating functionality by plugin.

 ### Prioritise built-in Neovim functionality

-We have designed lilvim to demonstrate the capabilities of vanilla Neovim and lower the platform's barrier to entry for new users.
-Our approach encourages users to enjoy the benefits of a lightweight environment by first embracing the platform, then supplementing with plugins as needed.
+We demonstrate Neovim's built-in capabilities and lower the platform's barrier to entry for new users.
+This lightweight approach encourages users to first understand the platform's features before adding plugins.

 ## Related

-[NativeVim](https://github.com/boltlessengineer/NativeVim) provides several features and has great documentation.
-This is a great place to look for inspiration without sacrificing features.

-There are plenty of projects that provide a framework of abstractions to simplify the learning curve of using Neovim over something like Sublime Text or Visual Studio Code.
-Check out [LazyVim](https://github.com/LazyVim/LazyVim) or [AstroVim](https://github.com/kabinspace/AstroVim) if you want a great batteries-included Neovim configuration or [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim)—a more robust and feature-rich starting point for your own config.
+If you're looking for a more robust starting point for your own config, check out [kickstart.nvim](https://github.com/nvim-lua/kickstart.nvim).
+It provides an excellent foundation with detailed explanations of each component.

+For users seeking a batteries-included experience, consider:
+- [LazyVim](https://github.com/LazyVim/LazyVim) - Modern and feature-rich config
+- [AstroVim](https://github.com/kabinspace/AstroVim) - Beautiful and customisable environment

 ## Contributing